codecentric/habitcentric/infrastructure/linkerd/README.md

 Linkerd and the namespaces for habitcentric are already set up for tracing.
 However, your ingress controller needs to be configured to create tracing headers.
 The configuration varies for each controller implementation.

-For nginx, modify its `ConfigMap` to include the following configuration:
+For nginx, there is a `ConfigMap` that holds its configuration.
+When using minikube's ingress addon, this `ConfigMap` ist called `nginx-load-balancer-conf`.
+Modify this `ConfigMap` to include the following
+configuration:

 ```
 enable-opentracing: "true"